Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems --

 \begin{itemize} \item Replace each vertex $i \in V$ with capacity $b(i)$ by a set $V_i$ of $b(i)$ vertices $i^1,\ldots,i^{b(i)}$. \item Replace each edge $ij \in E$ by an edge $i_jj_i$ where $i_j$ and $j_i$ are new vertices, such that $i_j$ is adjacent to $i^1,\ldots,i^{b(i)}$, while $j_i$ is adjacent to $j^1,\ldots,j^{b(j)}$.
 Let $E_{ij}=\{i_j,j_i\}$. \item Let $\overline{V}$ consist of all the vertices in the sets $V_i$ and the sets $E_{ij}$, and let $\overline{E}$ consist of all the edges defined above. \item Give every edge $i_jj_i$, $i_ji^h$ $(h\in \{1,\ldots,b(i)\})$, $j_ij^h$ $(h\in \{1,\ldots,b(j)\})$ weight $w(ij)$ to obtain the weighting $\overline{w}$. \item Let ${\cal V}$ consist of all the sets $V_i$ and $E_{ij}$. \end{itemize}

-We denote the partitioned matching game defined on $(\overline{G},w)$ with partition~${\cal V}$ by $(\overline{N},\overline{v})$.
+We denote the partitioned matching game defined on $(\overline{G},{\overline{w}})$ with partition~${\cal V}$ by $(\overline{N},\overline{v})$.
 See Figure~\ref{f-second} for an example.
 We let $b^*$ be the maximum $b(i)$-value for the vertex capacity function~$b$.
-Note that, by construction, we have that $c=b^*$ and that uniformity is preserved.
+Note that, by construction {and our assumption that $b^*\ge 2$}, we have that $c=b^*$ and that uniformity is preserved.
 We use the above construction to prove Theorem~\ref{t-struc1}, which we restate below.

 {\bf Theorem~\ref{t-struc1} (restated).} {\it \emph{P1}--\emph{P3} can be reduced in polynomial time from $b$-matching games to partitioned matching games of width $c=b^*$, preserving uniformity.}